Dementia Praecox: Definition, Causes, Symptoms, And Treatment

 Individual psychotherapy can help people with schizophrenia work on changing their dysfunctional thought patterns.
 They can learn to cope with stress.
 The therapist can help them learn to recognize when they are headed for relapse and come up with a plan to avoid it or minimize its effects.

 If you or a loved one is concerned about symptoms that appear similar to schizophrenia, you can talk to a counselor for help in deciding what to do next.
-Licensed counselors are available at BetterHelp.com to help you understand what is involved with this diagnosis, deal with it, help your loved one manage it, or cope with other mental health challenges.
+Licensed counselors are available at BetterHelp.com to help you understand what is involved with this diagnosis, help your or your loved one manage it, or cope with other mental health challenges.

 When symptoms of schizophrenia are at their worst, the patient may need to be hospitalized.
 This is sometimes important to make sure they're safe, and their needs are being met.
 For adults who aren't helped by medications, electroconvulsive therapy (ECT) may be an option.
 ECT is especially helpful for people with schizophrenia and depression together.